brocaar/chirpstack-docs/content/overview/architecture.md

 * It enables a secure connection between your gateways and the network (using MQTT over TLS)
-* In the future, different bridge versions could handle different gateway protocol, so that the rest of the infrastructure only needs to know about the JSON over MQTT format
+* In the future, different bridge versions could handle different gateway protocols, so that the rest of the infrastructure only needs to know about the JSON over MQTT format

 ## LoRa Server